-A digital image is a numerical representation of a via a set of picture elements known as pixels.
+A digital image is a numerical representation of an image via a set of picture elements known as pixels.
 This simplified article lists three parameters of a digital image that moderate resolution.

 The field of view is the size of the displayed image.
 However, if you maintain the same FOV and increase the matrix the pixels will be smaller and hence spatial resolution is improved.

 The pixel is the element that makes up the image matrix, each pixel as a respective value that will represent a brightness level.
 The size is determined via: pixel size = FOV/matrix